-I’ve been married for 15 years and in that time have owned (as of this writing) almost 90 cars ranging from esoteric to exotic.
+I’ve been married for over 20 years and in that time have owned (as of this writing) over 100 cars ranging from esoteric to exotic.
 They come and they go.
 I take them, drive them, and make them a little better than when I found them.
 I make money on some and lose money on others.
 I like to think I’m breaking even overall, but that may be just a tad optimistic.

 I’ve been moonlighting as a professional automotive journalist focused primarily on German cars since 2003.
 By the light of day I manage a variety of trade associations and professional societies.
-I have a long list of cars I’ve yet to own, and part of the purpose of this blog is to vet the list and separate the good cars from the bad, and to wax poetic about the things that are important – at least in my own delusional world.
+I have a long list of cars I’ve yet to own.
+Part of the purpose of this blog is to vet the list and separate the good cars from the bad, and to wax poetic about the things that are important – at least in my own delusional world.

 ~ Reed